 The decision meant police could act on a separate trespass order forcing 56-year-old Martin Geoffrey Foote to leave her Huntly Street home last week.
 He had the afternoon to pack his bags and be gone by 9pm.

-Lynn Parlane-Powell, 73, a former chess champion, had slept in her car near public toilets in Levin for more than a month, showering at the town pool each day.
+Lynn Parlane-Powell, 73, a former chess champion, had slept in her car near public toilets in Levin for nearly a month, showering at the town pool each day.

 With Foote gone she spent the weekend cleaning.

 "It absolutely stinks.
 There's rats everywhere.
 I spent three and a half hours cleaning the kitchen sink," she told the Horowhenua Chronicle.

 The tribunal, held at the Palmerston North court house last Wednesday, heard Parlane-Powell placed an advertisement on Trade Me last year after receiving advice to take on boarders to help with expenses.

 She offered to clean bed linen weekly, while her advertisement also read: "cook own meals, clean up afterwards, keep area tidy and clean ... $100 per room, gardening available, lawn mowing available".